MarcoCrepaldi-iit/mOISC-dRISC/README.md

 For instance, run the command `python3 m.py --help` to print the options of `m.py`.
 The same applies for `mc.py` and `mautogen.py`.

+***
+This CPU, this software and this work are dedicated to Damiano.